renovatebot/renovate/website/docs/self-hosted-configuration.md

 You probably have no need for this option - it is an experimental setting for the Renovate hosted GitHub App.

+## gitAuthor

+RFC5322-compliant string if you wish to customise the git author for commits.

 ## gitPrivateKey

 ## logFile